 Scholarly Commons Citation

 Robbins-Tiscione, Kristen Konrad, "From Snail Mail to E-Mail: The Traditional Legal Memorandum in the Twenty-First Century" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 798.
+798.